GRAINS-Corn touches one-month low, soy slips on bird flu concern

 * Concern U.S. bird flu outbreak to cut feed demand

-* Wheat slips as short-covering support fades (Updates with closing prices, fund selling totals)
+* Wheat slips as short-covering support fades (Updates prices, adds quote, adds details, changes dateline from HAMBURG/SINGAPORE)

 By Karl Plume